 Automation has already eliminated entire classes of jobs.
 The doomsday scenario is of an entirely machine-driven economy with humans left out.
 But humans are already proving their resilience.
 Work is shifting to tasks that require human-centered skills, including collaboration, complex reasoning, empathy, resilience, and creativity.

 Not all skills that make us human are innate, and even those that are need further development.
 Nurturing those skills isn’t the same as teaching people technical skills.
-By creating workspaces that encourage experimentation and interaction, organizations can shore up the human capabilities that are crucial for innovation – and that companies need to keep thriving.
+By creating workspaces that encourage experimentation and interaction, organisations can shore up the human capabilities that are crucial for innovation – and that companies need to keep thriving.

 The future of work is happening concurrently